Advances in Experimental Medicine and Biology

 Advances in Experimental Medicine and Biology is a peer-reviewed book series.
 It covers the broad fields of experimental medicine and biology.
 The series was established in 1967 and is published by Springer Nature.
-The editors-in-chief are Wim E. Crusio (French National Centre for Scientific Research and University of Bordeaux), Haidong Dong (Mayo Clinic), Heinfried H. Radeke (Goethe University), Nima Rezaei (Tehran University of Medical Sciences), Ortrud Steinlein (Ludwig Maximilian University of Munich), and Junjie Xiao (Shanghai University).
+The editors-in-chief are Wim E. Crusio (French National Centre for Scientific Research and University of Bordeaux), Haidong Dong (Mayo Clinic), Heinfried H. Radeke (Goethe University), Nima Rezaei (Tehran University of Medical Sciences), Ortrud Steinlein (LMU Munich), and Junjie Xiao (Shanghai University).

 Abstracting and indexing

 The series is abstracted and indexed in: